Therapeutic Technology

 Vestibular Rehabilitation Therapy

 Vestibular rehabilitation therapy (VRT) is a specialized form of therapy intended to alleviate both the primary and secondary problems due to vestibular disorders.
-It is an exercise-based program primarily designed to reduce vertigo and dizziness, reduce gaze instability, and/or reduce imbalance and fall risk as well as address any secondary impairments that are a consequence of the vestibular disorder.
-A customized exercise plan is developed from the findings of the clinical assessment, laboratory testing and imaging studies, and input from patients.
+It is an exercise-based program primarily designed to reduce vertigo and dizziness, reduce gaze instability, and/or reduce imbalance and fall risk as well as address any secondary impairments resulting from the vestibular disorder.
+A customized exercise plan is developed from the clinical assessment findings, laboratory testing and imaging studies, and patient input.
 Different factors can impact the potential for recovery, including activity level, pain, other medical conditions, medications, and emotional concerns.